 - Organize tools like rakes, trowels, and spades by hanging them up on hooks in the garage or carport.
 Also keep them organized while using them in the garden to avoid tripping over them.
 Be especially careful when using power tools!

 It’s important for seniors to be able to do the things they enjoy for as long as they are physically able.
-Whether you’re the senior or you have an elderly parent moving in with you or aging in place in their own home, take the time to assess needs, wants, and functional ability so you (or they) can enjoy gardening safely.
+With the right tools, older gardeners can enjoy “horticultural therapy” well into their later years.
+Whether you’re the senior or you have an elderly parent moving in with you or aging in place in their own home, be sure to take the time to assess needs, wants, and functional ability so you (or they) can enjoy gardening safely.

 You can read more about the gardening products we recommend in this article.